Limited Emergency Housing is provided for the spring 2021 semester to students approved by the Emergency Housing Committee.

 Due to the necessary health and safety precautions many of the common spaces in the Frequency have a limited use.
 The gym will remain closed, but study spaces, community spaces on the lower level, and the rooftop are open with limited capacity.
 Masks are required at all times in these spaces, and please remember to remain physically distant.

-Outside (non-Frequency residents) guests will not be permitted in residence halls.
+Outside (non-Frequency and Nebraska residents) guests will not be permitted in residence halls.
 Only residents who reside in a residence hall may visit other residents.

 Residents will have direct support from Community Director Caroline, as well as our Residence Life Leadership Team.
 Residents also have access to resources through our on-duty team in the event of crisis or emergency.
 More information will be shared during a Mandatory Community Meeting.